If you are very worried about your debts, you may be wondering how easy it would be to disappear and leave them all

 “If it’s over six years, am I safe?”

 If it is more than six years since you made a payment to a debt and you haven’t acknowledged it in writing, it is possible the debt is statute-barred, in which case you will be “safe” as although the debt still exists, the creditor can’t enforce it in court.
-Read Common questions about Statute-Barred Debt for more details about this as it is more compliacted than just not having paid anything for 6 years.
+Read Common questions about Statute-Barred Debt for more details about this as it is more complicated than just not having paid anything for 6 years.

-However if your creditor has already gone to court for a CCJ, then the debt will not become statute-barred.
+But if your creditor has already gone to court for a CCJ, the debt will not become statute-barred.
 To find out if you have a CCJs without looking at your credit record you can use the Trust Online system.

 One of the problems about trying to hide from your creditors is that a creditor may get a CCJ (or even make you bankrupt!) and you don’t realise.
 You can get a CCJ deleted (the legal term is “set aside”) because you didn’t receive the court papers, that can be fine – this works fine if you were away for a few weeks or ill in hospital say.
 But not getting the papers because you never gave the creditor your new address is not a good reason to have the CCJ set aside.